Logistic Q-Learning: BACKGROUND

-which can be easily seen to be equivalent to the famous Bellman optimality equations that are commonly used to characterize optimal policies in MDPs.
-In particular, the so-called \emph{optimal value function} $V^*$ is an optimal solution of this LP, and is the unique optimal solution if $\nu_0$ has full support over the state space.
+where we used the adjoint operators $E$ and $P$, acting on $V$ as $(EV)(x,a) = V(x)$ and $(PV)(x,a) = \sum_{x'} P(x'|x,a)V(x')$ for all $x,a$.
+The solution of this LP can be shown to be equivalent to the celebrated Bellman optimality equations in the sense that the so-called \emph{optimal value function} $V^*$ is an optimal solution of this LP, and is the unique optimal solution if $\nu_0$ has full support over the state space.

-\paragraph{Relative Entropy Policy Search.} Our approach is crucially based on the seminal \emph{relative entropy policy search} (\REPS) algorithm proposed by \citet*{peters10reps}. \REPS is based on the idea of adding a strongly convex regularization function to the objective of the LP~\eqref{eq:primalLP} as well as relaxing the primal constraints through the use of a feature map $\psi:\X\ra\real^m$.
-Introducing the operator $\Psi\transpose$ acting on $q\in\real^\X$ as $\Psi\transpose q = \sum_{x} q(x) \psi(x)$, and letting $\mu_0$ be an arbitrary state-action distribution, the core idea of \REPS can be expressed as an iterative optimization scheme that produces a sequence of occupancy measures as follows:
+\paragraph{Relative Entropy Policy Search.} Our approach is directly inspired by the seminal \emph{relative entropy policy search} (\REPS) algorithm proposed by \citet*{peters10reps}.
+The core ideas underlying \REPS are adding a strongly convex regularization function to the objective of the LP~\eqref{eq:primalLP} and relaxing the primal constraints through the use of a feature map $\psi:\X\ra\real^m$.
+Introducing the operator $\Psi\transpose$ acting on $q\in\real^\X$ as $\Psi\transpose q = \sum_{x} q(x) \psi(x)$, and letting $\mu_0$ be an arbitrary state-action distribution, \REPS is defined as an iterative optimization scheme that produces a sequence of occupancy measures as follows:

-Here, $\D{\qq}{\qq'}$ is the \emph{unnormalized relative entropy} (or Kullback--Leibler divergence) between the distributions $\qq$ and $\qq'$ defined as $\D{\qq}{\qq'} = \sum_{x,a} \pa{\qq(x,a) \log \frac{\qq(x,a)}{\qq'(x,a)} - \qq(x,a) + \qq'(x,a)}$.
+Here, $\D{\qq}{\qq'}$ is the \emph{unnormalized relative entropy} (or Kullback--Leibler divergence) between the distributions $\qq$ and $\qq'$ defined as $\D{\qq}{\qq'} = \sum_{x,a} \bpa{\qq(x,a) \bpa{\log \frac{\qq(x,a)}{\qq'(x,a)} - 1} + \qq'(x,a)}$.
 Introducing the notation $V_\theta = \Psi\theta$ and $\delta_\theta = r + \gamma PV_\theta - EV_\theta$, the unique optimal solution to this optimization problem can be written as

 where $\rho_k$ is a normalization constant and $\theta_k$ is given as the minimizer of the \emph{dual function} given as